 Ridgeway gets to tag in but again, is taken apart by Spike and Damon, but when Chris and Jack finally get a chance to show what they can do, they do it in spades!
 Even sharing a sneaky kiss or two to their adoring public.

 Which makes the finish of this match even more heartbreaking….Ridgeway turns on Jack and joins Spike & Damon to form “Money V Everything”.

 Winner – Spike Trivet & Damon Moser

 It seems that Spike’s millions seem capable of buying anyone, Ridgeway included, seemingly in Trivet’s pocket from the get-go of this match.
-Great booking, leaving us fans wanting more in this twisting and weaving storyline.
+Great booking, leaving us fans wanting more from RIPTIDE in this twisting and weaving storyline.
 Bring on the next event!